deepblarn/XAYB/README.md

 The main pourpose of this game is learning, youre free to download modify and redistribute this code without selling it.

-## Features actually in the game:
-- Canvas
-- Error limit
+# What did i learn in this project:
-- Function to rise the points
+- How to use java AWT

-__Planned features__
-- Voxel Art style
-- Menu with resolution, refresh rate and ranking
+- How to define a game logic with interfaces and abstract classes
-- Animated background and UI
-- Support for controller
+- How to use design patterns
+- Image displaying in canvas
+- Render logic